Standards & Guidelines » CAA Guidelines

 Adopted unanimously by the CAA Board of Directors on October 22, 1977; amended on December 12, 1992; revised on October 28, 2012; revised on October 27, 2013.

-In addition to its other functions, CAA is a central and effective link between those seeking and those offering teaching, curatorial, and administrative positions within the disciplines it encompasses.
 In order to protect the interests both of applicants and of hiring institutions and to allow both to know their separate responsibilities during the placement process, the following standards have been formulated.
 These standards are intended to supplement legal standards for job professional placement rather than supplant them, and should be considered in conjunction with other CAA Standards and Guidelines including:

 I. CAA Positions Listings